k0ral/hbro/README.rst

   A web browser retrieves, renders and traverses web pages, period.

 `Keep It Simple, Stupid`_
   The program should be written with simplicity in mind, and without obsession for performance, features or release frequency.
-It should not take time to start-up, consume much RAM or crash.
-Its code should be easy to understand (well, as long as you speak Haskell...) to encourage users to hack it.
+It should boot instantly, consume little memory and offer an uncluttered graphical interface.
+The code should be easy to grasp (well, as long as you speak Haskell...) to encourage users to hack it.
 Simplicity provides lightness, scalability, stability and maintainability.

 Extensible
   Configuration system should allow users to implement extra features.
-External programs should be able to query/order *hbro*.
+External programs should be able to query/command the web browser.

 Good defaults
-  A default configuration, suitable for users that cannot afford or don't want to spend (waste ?) their time in tweaks, should be provided.
+  The default behavior should be suitable for users that cannot afford or don't want to spend (waste ?) their time in tweaks.

 Keyboard driven
   Keyboard control should be made as much convenient, with as little mouse intervention, as possible.